-The downtown Phoenix Fry's grocery store will open in late October, bringing a much-needed, full-service grocery store to the area.
+PHOENIX — The downtown Phoenix Fry's grocery store officially opened Wednesday, bringing a much-needed, full-service grocery store to the area.

-The 67,000-square-foot grocery store will be located at CityScape's Block 23 at First and Jefferson streets.
-The new store will offer all the amenities found at a typical Fry's Food Store including online ordering and pick-up, a deli and bakery, sushi, and a pharmacy, according to a release.
+The new store offers all the amenities found at a typical Fry's Food Store including fresh fruits and vegetables, online ordering and pick-up, a deli and bakery, sushi, and even a pharmacy.

 A "food desert" comes down to access, whether that be transportation or poverty which, according to USDA, plays a "primary role in defining food deserts."
 They're areas where access to affordable, healthy food is limited or even non-existent because grocery stores are just too far away.

-According to the U.S. Department of Agriculture, about 33% of residents in the area where this new store is going do not own vehicles and are more than half a mile from a supermarket.
+According to the U.S. Department of Agriculture, about 33% of residents in downtown Phoenix do not own vehicles and are more than half a mile from a supermarket.
 The new location would be within walking distance for many of them.

 MAP: Arizona food deserts, via Arizona Department of Health Services

-Monica Garnes, the president of Fry’s Food Stores, said in a release that the new store would "alleviate a decades-long food desert" and provide healthy grocery options to those who work and live around downtown.
+Monica Garnes, the president of Fry’s Food Stores, said in a previous release announcing the store's opening date that the new store would "alleviate a decades-long food desert" and provide healthy grocery options to those who work and live around downtown.

 “This is a defining moment for the downtown community," Garnes said.